-Prior to the procedure, Dr. Garza will place lidocaine into the rectum to numb the area.
+Prior to the procedure, the Urologist will place lidocaine into the rectum to numb the area.
 This anesthetic should eliminate pain or discomfort while the gel is being injected between the prostate and the rectum.

 How will this procedure affect my activity level?

 The injection itself should not interfere with the patient’s normal activity level.
 Unless advised by the radiation oncologist, patients should be able to return to normal activities following the procedure.

 To learn more about this procedure, contact the Austin Center for Radiation Oncology to schedule a consultation with Dr. Garza.

 Videos courtesy of SpaceOAR.
 All rights reserved.